nvjob/custom-program-weima-th-series-a/README.md

 ## Attention!!!

 This is not an official program.
-For the program to function, all devices must be connected according to the inputs and outputs installed in the program.
+For the program to function, all devices must be connected according to the inputs and outputs installed in the program.<br>
-You must understand what you are doing.
+You must understand what you are doing.<br>
 You must have knowledge of electrical engineering and technological processes.

 -------------------------------------------------------------------

 ## Features of the work.

-Automatic start, no preliminary preparation required.
+Automatic start, no preliminary preparation required.<br>
-When the press is clogged, self-cleaning occurs, after self-cleaning, work continues.
+When the press is clogged, self-cleaning occurs, after self-cleaning, work continues.<br>
 No encoder is required at the press outlet.

 https://www.youtube.com/watch?v=UAsh35nRsfA